-The Wheel of Health, a tool developed by Duke Integrative Medicine, helps us consider our whole selves and see how weakness in one area can lead to some wobbliness in life.
+The Wheel of Health, a tool developed by Duke Integrative Medicine, helps us consider our whole selves and see how weakness in one area can lead to some wobbliness as we roll along in life.

-In my integrative health coaching practice, my work with clients begins here, with a self-assessment.
+In my integrative health coaching practice, my work with clients begins here, with a self-assessment of our wheel.
 Let’s take a look:

 The outer ring of the Wheel of Health illuminates the importance of prevention and intervention, and the synergy created as we work with conventional and complementary health practitioners and try different approaches.